 Building a Custom Shelf System

-We went back and forth on doing two or three shelves above the vacuum – two seemed like a lot of wasted space, and three was aaaalmost too tight to still be practical.
+We went back and forth on doing two or three shelves above the vacuum – two seemed like a lot of wasted space, and three was aaalmost too tight to still be practical.
 But we decided on three and there’s plenty of room on each shelf.
 There isn’t enough room for big, fluffy comforters.
-But its perfect for towels, sheets, baskets with first aid, medicine, etc. which is what we need to put in here.
+But it’s perfect for towels, sheets, baskets with first aid, medicine, etc. which is what we need to put in here.

 Doors, Trim, and Finishing Details

-I figured if we’re adding a new linen closet, we might as well make it cute!
+If we’re adding a new linen closet, we might as well make it cute!

 I found the most beautiful wallpaper from the Chris Loves Julia x WallPops line at Lowe’s—Emerson in the Licorice colorway—and it’s even more stunning in person.
 I’ve been wanting to incorporate more wallpaper throughout our home, but since I’m still getting my feet wet with pattern, this small linen closet felt like the perfect low-risk place to experiment.
 I also added wallpaper inside one of the kids’ closets, and after tackling two small spaces, I’m officially convinced: pattern is a good idea.
 Now I just need to find the next spot to use it!